codeccoop/posts-bridge/README.md

   remote models without corresponding pairs on the WP posts table.
 The rest will be skipped.
 - **Full**: Like a light synchronization, but Posts Bridge will fetch data for every post on the local database and updates its remote data.

+If all goes well, you will find your wp admin post's pages filled with brand new content 🎉.

 ## Synchronization